archlinux/aur/README.md

 ### Binary Location

-The binary can be run standalone, and is at `/usr/bin/sync_gateway`.
+The binary can be run standalone, and is located at `/usr/bin/sync_gateway`.

 ### Systemd Service

-Start/Enable the systemd service:
+Start/Enable the systemd service, located at `/usr/lib/systemd/system/`:

 ```
 # systemctl start sync_gateway